Toad (album)

-Toad is the debut album by the Swiss rock band also called Toad.
-It was engineered by British producer Martin Birch.
-After the recording finished, singer Benjamin Jaeger left the group and was not replaced.
+Toad is the debut album by the Swiss rock band Toad, released in 1971 on Swiss record label Hallelujah.
+It was recorded in London and engineered by British producer Martin Birch.
+Benjamin Jaeger, the vocalist, left the group after the album was finished and was not replaced.
+Reissues in the 1990s included "Stay" and "Animals World", which had been released together on a single, also in 1971.